 - Are the layouts and visual presentation easy for someone to skim/scan if they were quickly going through the portfolio?

-Ask the right people for feedback about your UX portfolio … probably not your mom
+Who to ask for feedback about your UX portfolio

 Chances are that you’ve asked someone for feedback in the past and one of two things happened: